florianpircher/Glyphs-Scripts/README.md

 ### Make Window Opaque

 Sets the alpha value of the frontmost window to 1.
-Helpful after the “Make Window Transparent” script.
+Helpful to reset the effects of the “Make Window Transparent” script.

-## Selection

-The selection scripts are an extension to the [Keyboard Selection Travel](https://github.com/florianpircher/Keyboard-Selection-Travel) plugin.

-### Toggle Select Segment {Left, Right, Up, Down}

-If an on-curve node is selected, selectes the handles {to the left, to the right, above, below}; otherwise the on-curve node {to the left, to the right, above, below} the selected handles is selected.